VEGAS MUSIC NEWS: Oasis Blows Off Sphere, David Byrne, Bryan Adams

 It makes perfect sense for Sphere chief James Dolan to want Noel and Liam Gallagher after the brothers’ “Live ’25” reunion tour sold out 41 stadiums on five continents this year.

-However, according to the British tabloid, Noel was warned off the prospect by his friend, U2 singer Bono, whose band opened the globular wonder in September 2023.
+According to the British tabloid, Noel was only warned off the prospect by his friend, U2 singer Bono, whose band opened the globular wonder in September 2023.

-“He’s not going to waste money on a spectacle that will lose him and everyone else cash,” The Sun quoted its anonymous source.
+“He’s not going to waste money on a spectacle that will lose him and everyone else cash,” The Sun quoted an anonymous source.

 Bono may have advised Noel against performing at the Sphere for financial reasons.
 But what the paper definitely got wrong is the part about the U2 singer “moaning about the massive cost of mounting a show there.”

-In addition, U2 reportedly got an astonishing 90% of the gate for its 40 shows.
+In addition, U2 reportedly got an unheard-of 90% of the gate for its 40 shows.

 These were contractual terms it would have been impossible for the Sphere to extend to any subsequent headliners and still turn a profit.
 Most likely, that’s why Beyonce walked away from her reported negotiations.